 Determine the severity of alcohol withdrawal symptoms

-When you assess the patients before a withdrawal programme is initiated, it's important you categories the potential severity of the patients' AWS.
+When you assess the clients before a withdrawal programme is initiated, it's important you categories the potential severity of the clients' AWS.
 Here, we categorise the risk of AWS into three different categories: low, medium and high risk.

 Patients considered 'low risk' are likely to exhibit some of the below: